 The White Elephant Saloon is always a good time.
 While waiting for the band to start, you can grab a picnic table, order a beer, and enjoy a bite from Tim Love's Love Shack next door.
-The Saloon has one of the quirkier bar decor layouts with dozens of cowboy hats lining the ceiling along with the famous (former) owners' names.
-White porcelain elephants line the back wall.
-Get here early, though.
-This spot fills up quickly most evenings.
+The Saloon has one of the quirkier bar decor layouts with dozens of cowboy hats lining the ceiling and white porcelain elephants lining the back wall.
+Be sure to get here early; this spot fills up quickly most evenings.

 Whiskey Girl Saloon

-Toward the west side of the Stockyard’s area is another hotspot, Whiskey Girl Saloon.
-Like the White Elephant Saloon, the draw here is the music.
+Like the White Elephant Saloon, the draw at Whiskey Girl Saloon is the music.
 Whiskey Girl is light on decor and heavy on the dance space, which makes it one of the better spaces to boot scootin’ boogie.
 Whiskey Girl offers live entertainment nearly every night.

 Billy Bob’s Texas

-Memorable name aside, being thirsty is the least of your problems at this popular bar thanks to a wide selection of beers and mixed drinks.
-Thistys, as the regulars call it, has hosted numerous famous country music acts over the years, including the Eli Young Band and Casey Donahew, and the venue is always looking for the next rising star.
+Memorable name aside, being thirsty is the least of your problems at this popular bar, thanks to a wide selection of beers and mixed drinks.
+Thirsty's, as the regulars call it, has hosted famous country music acts over the years, including the Eli Young Band and Casey Donahew, and the venue is always looking for the next rising star.

-Basement Bar is open seven days a week, offering choice craft brews and cocktails to a loyal following of barflies and anyone who happens by the underground pub.
+Basement Bar is open seven days a week, offering craft brews and cocktails to a loyal following of barflies and anyone who happens by the underground pub.
 It’s also a great place to start the weekend with happy hour prices hovering around $2 for select beers.